allenai/aristo-leaderboard/scitail/evaluator/README.md

 ## SciTail Evaluator

-This script evaluates predictions for the entailment of a SciTail Entailment Pair, and produces an accuracy score.
+This script evaluates predictions on the SciTail dataset and produces an accuracy score.

 ## Example